-On the down side, Structured Credits funds-financially engineered vehicles that seek to capture interest flows across various types of debtremain the industry laggards.
-This broad strategy was hit the hardest during the first quarter because of concerns about interest payments and likely impairment of underlying asset values.
-While they have substantially pared back losses, Collateralized Debt Obligations and Asset-Backed Securities were still down in the low-to-mid teens as of the end of SepAsia Pacific, the hedge fund industry publication HFM Insights found 60% of investors are looking more favorably toward hedge funds than they did before the pandemic struck.
+In a recent survey of 54 hedge fund managers and 43 investors from the US, Europe, and Asia Pacific, the hedge fund industry publication HFM Insights found 60% of investors are looking more favorably toward hedge funds than they did before the pandemic struck.
 And 75% of investors believe hedge funds have delivered material value in 2020.
 The bottom line: two-thirds of allocators surveyed anticipate increasing their hedge fund exposure.

-Digging deeper into the numbers.
-HFM's found investors viewing Equity Long/Short, Global Macro, and Multistrategy significantly more favorably than they did prior to the crisis.
+Digging deeper into the numbers, HFM's found investors viewing Equity Long/Short, Global Macro, and Multistrategy significantly more favorably than they did prior to the crisis.
 As mentioned at the start of this review, these were the top-performing strategies in my 2020 Hedge